Timbobeek/FutbolSurvey/README.md

 ### Things to work on

-- [x] (Refactoring) Currently, any user can sign in under different emails, should be some verification process to prevent that
+- [x] Currently, any user can sign in under different emails, should be some verification process to prevent that
-- [x] (Ready for Push) Border radius seems just a tad bit off around the question number -> ended up removing
+- [x] Border radius seems just a tad bit off around the question number -> ended up removing
-- [ ] (Ready for Push) The number form for the age question will convert to NaN when you hit backspace
+- [x] The number form for the age question will convert to NaN when you hit backspace
 - [ ] Make it so that you can only edit/delete your own entry
 - [ ] (Ready for Push) Get clean green GitHub and LinkedIn logos (noticeable on phone)
 - [ ] Selected radio-buttons or checkboxes stay darker on phone
-- [x] (Ready for Push) Remove console logs from the survey code
+- [x] Remove console logs from the survey code
 - [ ] Production socials
 - [ ] Production database
 - [ ] Results do not seem to be in any specific order
-- [x] (Ready for Push) Page not found text for nonexistent routes? (maybe use a fun image for it)
+- [x] Page not found text for nonexistent routes? (maybe use a fun image for it)
-- [x] (Ready for Push) Redirect to localhost home page (should be home page of domain)
+- [x] Redirect to localhost home page (should be home page of domain)

 ### New features?